Q. Why were you compelled to publish an updated edition? What differentiates the second edition from the initial version?

 There is an entirely new chapter, Chapter 9, on emerging approaches to industrial automation and control system security.
 The new content includes such topics as the Internet of Things (IoT), the Industrial Internet of Things (IIoT), the Open Platform Communications Unified Architecture (OPC UA) (IEC 62541), Industry 4.0, the OWASP “Internet of Things Top Ten” security categories, Big Data Analytics, the NIST Big Data Interoperability Framework, the NIST Framework for Cyber-Physical Systems, the NIST Framework for Improving Critical Infrastructure Cybersecurity, and Software-Defined Elements.

 Blog Author Q&A Bonus!
-Click this link to download a free chapter from the new edition of Industrial Automation and Control System Security Principles.
+Click this link to download a free 29-page excerpt from the new edition of Industrial Automation and Control System Security Principles.

 In addition, Chapter 6 has been significantly updated to include the new versions of NIST Special Publication (SP) 800-53 Revision 4, “Recommended Security Controls for Federal Information Systems;” NIST Special Publication 800-82, Revision 2 “Guide to Industrial Control Systems Security;” and North American Electric Reliability Corporation (NERC), Critical Infrastructure Protection (CIP) Cybersecurity Standards, Version 5.
 As in the previous edition, it also includes coverage of ANSI/ISA-99.01.01-2007, “Security Technologies for Industrial Automation and Control Systems;” Department of Homeland Security; Catalog of Control Systems Security Recommendations for Standards Developers;” Advanced Metering Infrastructure (AMI) System Security Requirements; and a tabular Consolidation of Best Practices Controls for Industrial Automation and Control Systems.